Frank Foster (Coronation Street): Storylines

 Frank proposes to Carla in the Rovers.
 After originally rejecting his offer, a confrontation with Peter, whom she really loves, causes her to change her mind, and later that day she tells Frank that she will marry him.
 In the weeks that follow, Frank begins planning their future together as husband and wife, even mentioning the prospect of children and making an offer on a plush suburban house he has chosen for them.
 The offer is rejected, to Carla's secret relief.
-It soon becomes apparent that Carla does not really want to marry Frank and she comes under increasing pressure after meeting his parents to celebrate the engagement.
+It soon becomes apparent that Carla does not really want to marry Frank and she comes under increasing pressure after meeting his parents, Sam (Paul Clayton) and Anne Foster (Gwen Taylor), to celebrate the engagement.
 She gets drunk during a meal with Frank's parents and jumps into Frank's car.
 Frank tries to stop her driving but she ignores his pleas and accidentally runs over Stella Price (Michelle Collins) before crashing into Barlow's Bookies.
 In order to save his fiancée, a quick-thinking Frank places an unconscious Carla in the passenger seat to make it appear that he was driving.
 When questioned by police, he tells them that he was responsible and is lucky to escape the charges with just points on his driving licence and a fine.

 Carla eventually tells Frank the truth about her not wanting to go through with the wedding.
 However, Frank becomes aggressive, pinning her against the wall and hitting her twice.
 He eventually rapes her, claiming that she made him the person he is.
 Carla phones Maria, and together they report Frank's sexual assault to the police.
 Frank is arrested for rape but released on bail while the police hunt for evidence.
 To anger Carla, Frank persuades his mother to begin working at Underworld, as he is not allowed anywhere near Carla.
 Anne attempts to discredit Carla, disbelieving the claims against her son.
 Frank opens his own rival factory and persuades some of Carla's staff to join him.
 One of these is Sally Webster (Sally Dynevor), with whom he soon begins an affair.
 Frank is devastated when his father suddenly dies of a heart attack.
 He hires a private investigator to follow Carla and Peter and she gives him pictures of them kissing.
 He and his mother then expose their relationship.
 Frank is found not guilty of raping Carla and he walks away free.